nmcdonnell-kx/docs/docs/interfaces/protobuf/reference.md

 ??? detail "Importing Google's .proto files"

-    The regular `.proto` files provided by Google are available in the install package under the `proto` subdirectory.
+    The regular `.proto` files provided by Google are available in the install package (either when downloaded or built from source) under the `proto` subdirectory.

     For examples `kdb_type_specifier.proto` imports `google/protobuf/descriptor.proto` which is available in the `proto` subdirectory.